5 Get-Started Steps for Your Small Business Succession Plan

 Step 5 – Evaluate effectiveness.

 Measure and monitor your succession planning and management efforts to ensure functionality and goal attainment.
 Consider assigning a process champion who will hold people accountable for tasks related to the implementation plan.
+Regular reviews and updates are essential—62% of organizations now conduct annual succession planning reviews to keep their plans current and effective.

 Once you’re ready to go beyond the “5 get-started steps,” there are sub-steps that include more detailed tasks like determining position criticality, assessing retirement risk factor, and developing success profiles.
 These are areas you’ll dive deeper into once you’re done gathering initial information.

-When you're ready to dive deeper into the succession planning process, check out this guide.
-Or to learn more about how we can help, visit this page about our succession planning services.
+When you're ready to dive deeper into the succession planning process, check out this guide, or to learn more about how we can help, visit this page about our succession planning services.

 Download Our Free Succession Planning Templates